Flapping-Wings/tombo-py/README.md

 `hfactor` is the ratio of the height of each border element to the chord length of the wing.
 Smaller values lead to a higher resolution.

 `wfactor` is the ratio of the width of each border element to its height.
 Therefore, with the value of `3` that `config.toml` ships with, each border element is a 3x1 rectangle.
 We recommend running the simulation once with the shipped settings to cache the compiled functions and then changing `wfactor` to `1` for a square mesh.

+## Miscellaneous

+Early development of `tombo-py` was done in [this repo](https://github.com/Flapping-Wings/Flapping-Wings).
+Refer to that repo if documentation of old pull requests or issues is needed.